SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AutomaticReferenceCounting.rst

 so the ``Course`` class's ``department`` and ``nextCourse`` properties use unowned references.

-Every course is part of some department, which means the ``department`` property isn't optional, but not all courses have a recommended follow-on course so the ``nextCourse`` property is optional.
+Every course is part of some department so the ``department`` property is a non-optional, but not all courses have a recommended follow-on course so the ``nextCourse`` property is an optional.
 The intro and intermediate courses both have a suggested next course stored in their ``nextCourse`` property, which maintains an unowned optional reference to